dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%">
 </iframe>

+The following example shows the same code as before, but implemented asynchronously.
+Since you can only use the `await` keyword within an `async` function body, the `createOrderMessage()` function is now marked with the `async` keyword.

-In this synchronous example the console immediately prints the messages "Fetching user order..." and "Your order is: Large Latte".
+In this asynchronous example, the console does not print "Your order is: Large Latte" until after a four second delay.

 [//]: https://gist.github.com/b8d026d2b23102084534159fafc9d7c6
 <iframe